Social commerce surges as 1 in 3 young people now shop on social media every week

 Instagram Checkout in use.

+Checkout is currently only available in the US.
 But Instagram Shopping integrates many of the same features, allowing businesses to set up virtual storefronts on the platform and streamlining the process by which purchases can be made.
-The official “Shop” account has 1.8 million followers.

 Instagram User Stats

-Instagram has been overtaken by TikTok in the battle for Gen Z audiences.
-But it’s close — and in the US specifically, Instagram still leads the way, with 65% of Gen Z on the platform (TikTok has 58%).
+By some counts, Instagram has been overtaken by TikTok in the battle for Gen Z audiences.
+But it’s close — and in a study of the US, UK, Canada, and Australia, Instagram still leads the way, with 89% of Gen Z on the platform (TikTok has 82%).

-With a little over 391 million users, Instagram is most popular in India.
-The US is the second-largest market, with nearly 166 million users.
+With over 458 million users, Instagram is most popular by far in India, with the user base growing by another 10.7% in the last quarter.
+The US is the second-largest market, with nearly 180 million users.

-Semrush data indicates that Instagram is the 11th most visited website in the US.
+Semrush data indicates that Instagram is the 8th most visited website in the US (up two places from last month), and the 4th most visited worldwide.

 Retailers go social